Celebrating civic coming-of-age with young people across the nation.

 Mentors are educators from many backgrounds — program facilitators, teachers, supplemental educators, librarians, coaches — who are searching for deeper ways to be civic role models for young people.
 In our Citizen Redefined mentor training, you’ll develop civic skills and strengthen your sense of civic character as you plan to form and facilitate small groups of teenagers in your community at home.
 Anchored in the curriculum, you’ll help your groups engage in self-reflection, reckon with moral tensions in American history, make sense of the current state of our democracy, and develop the skills, confidence, and conviction to live as responsible citizens.
 A culminating Civic Confirmation rite-of-passage ceremony marks the movement of these young people into civic adulthood.

-Applications for the Fellowship are closed at this time, but please sign up for our email interest list to be the first to know when applications open next!
+Applications for Citizen Redefined are closed at this time, but please sign up for our email interest list to be the first to know when applications open next!

 About the mentor experience